-We make sleeping bags for all temperature ratings and sleeping preferences with our 850 fill premium goose down (our supplier has at times supplied us with fill rates as high as 900).
-Our sleeping bags have been to the top of the worlds highest mountain peaks and surfed thousands of the worlds couches and are, quite frankly, the finest obtainable anywhere.
+We make sleeping bags for all temperature ratings and sleeping preferences with our 850 fill premium goose down (our supplier supplies us with fill rates as high as 900).
+Our sleeping bags have been to the top of the worlds highest mountain peaks, both poles and surfed thousands of the worlds couches and are, quite frankly, the finest obtainable anywhere.
 No other sleeping bag offers all the design and construction features found on Kluane bags.
 Lightweight and durable, our customers continue to give great reviews to this product.
 Need extra length?
-More room at the top of the bag, the bottom (or like me – middle).
+More width at the top of the bag, the bottom (or like me – middle).
 We can accommodate!

 Hot Cutting; Nylon material is strong but frays easily causing seams to pull apart.
 Large companies use cutting machines and cut 50 to 100 layers of cloth at a time, but this leaves a raw edge and a possible weak point even after overcasting.
 The only sure way to prevent fraying is to hot cut all material to be used.
 The process melts and seals together the edge of the fabric so that it can’t fray – ever.
 Hot cutting is a slow and costly process (only one layer of fabric can be cut at a time) but it makes a much better sleeping bag.